C2SM-RCM/CCLM2CMOR/README.rst

   --remove              Remove source files after chunking

 In a file here called *control_cmor.ini* processing options, paths and simulation details are set.
 You can create several such configuration files and choose the one you want to use with the ``--ini`` option when running the main script *cmorlight.py*.
+All lists in this file should be comma-separated and not contain spaces.
+In the last section (e.g. named *settings_CCLM*) of this file you can set simulation specific options such as global attributes.
+You can define several such sections (always named *settings_[EXT]* and choose one by specifying the extension EXT in the configuration file (entry *simulation*) or in the command line (option ``--sim``).
 Detailed instructions which variables should be processed with what method at which resolution are taken from a modified version of the CORDEX variables requirement table.
 Here a table for the CCLM model and for the WRF model are included.